jjainschigg-r/new-mke-docs/docs/configuration/authentication/basic-authentication.md

----
-title: Basic authentication
+# Basic authentication

-weight: 1
----
+!!! note
+    Mirantis strongly recommends against using local users for authentication.
+Such users should only be used for bootstrapping and development purposes.

 By default, whenever you create a fresh cluster, an admin user is created, with the username `admin` and a randomly generated password.
 This password is printed out following the successful creation of the cluster.

-{{< callout type="info" >}}
+!!! info
     The password is printed following the successful creation of the cluster.
     It is not stored anywhere on the cluster, and it is not possible to retrieve it later.
 Thus, if the password is not saved in the install output logs, you must recreate the cluster to gain access.
-{{< /callout >}}

 An admin user can create users, change user passwords, and delete users from the MKE 4k system.